The following changes are examples of major online course changes which require you to reversion the course:

 - Removing or adding resources such as audio, video, animations, pdfs, etc.

-Note: This list of examples is not an exhaustive list of changes which necessitate a new online course version.
-Any update which causes a change to the course file size, type, or file structure forces you to reversion the online course.
+This list of examples is not an exhaustive list of changes which necessitate a new online course version.

 Reversion the online course